mrsp/serow/README.md

+master branch will be updated soon with more features.

 # README
 SEROW (State Estimation RObot Walking) Framework for Humanoid Robot Walking Estimation.
 The code is open-source (BSD License).
 Please note that this work is an on-going research and thus some parts are not fully developed yet.
 Furthermore, the code will be subject to changes in the future which could include greater re-factoring.